 (i) one of whom shall be a police officer who is a commissioned officer appointed under section 6 of the Police Act 1892;

-(ii) one of whom shall be a justice of the peace or a clerk of petty sessions, other than a clerk of petty sessions who is a police officer; and
+(ii) one of whom shall be a justice of the peace or a registrar of the Magistrates Court 3, other than a registrar of the Magistrates Court 3 who is a police officer; and

-(iii) one of whom is either a police officer referred to in subparagraph (i) or a justice of the peace or a clerk of petty sessions referred to in subparagraph (ii).
+(iii) one of whom is either a police officer referred to in subparagraph (i) or a justice of the peace or a registrar of the Magistrates Court 3 referred to in subparagraph (ii).

 (2) Each witness referred to in subregulation (1)(b) shall certify in writing that he has witnessed the complete destruction of the prohibited drug, prohibited plant or dangerous substance concerned and shall sign that certificate.